Texas California Florida Ohio | All States

 Understanding Your Program’s Reality

-The competitive index provides context for evaluating a football program’s performance.
-A team with a 0.85 competitive index that makes the playoffs is achieving something remarkable given their enrollment disadvantage.
-A team with a 0.15 competitive index that fails to make playoffs may have deeper issues despite their size advantage.
+The competitive index gives context when you are looking at a program’s performance.
+A team with a 0.85 competitive index that makes the playoffs is doing something impressive given the enrollment disadvantage.
+A team with a 0.15 competitive index that misses the playoffs may have a different problem despite the size advantage.

-When comparing programs, the competitive index helps calibrate expectations.
-Do not assume a school with more recent playoff appearances is a “better” program than one with fewer.
-The competitive index reveals whether those results came against appropriately-sized competition or against smaller opponents.
+When comparing programs, the competitive index helps set expectations.
+Do not assume the school with more recent playoff appearances is automatically the better program.
+The index tells you whether those results came against roughly similar competition or against smaller schools.

 Setting Realistic Expectations for Postseason Success

-Playoff runs become harder as competitive index increases.
-Schools competing against larger opponents must execute at a higher level to stay competitive.
-A high competitive index school winning multiple playoff games is a real achievement.
+Playoff runs get harder as the competitive index rises.
+Schools facing larger opponents have to execute at a higher level to stay in the hunt.
+A high competitive index school winning multiple playoff games has earned it.

-Parents of players at high competitive index schools should celebrate regular season success and competitive playoff games without expecting deep runs every year.
-The enrollment math works against sustained postseason dominance.
+Parents of players at high competitive index schools should celebrate regular-season wins and competitive playoff games without expecting a deep run every year.
+The enrollment math works against long postseason streaks.

-Conversely, parents at low competitive index schools might reasonably expect playoff appearances most years.
-The enrollment advantage creates opportunities, and failing to capitalize on them suggests program issues worth investigating.
+By contrast, parents at low competitive index schools can reasonably expect playoff appearances most years.
+The enrollment advantage creates opportunity, and when a program does not cash it in, that is worth a closer look.

 Appreciating the Challenge

-If your child plays for a high competitive index school, help them understand what they are up against.
+If your child plays for a high competitive index school, make sure they understand the challenge.
 Competing against larger programs builds resilience and forces efficiency.
-Players must maximize every practice rep because there is no depth to fall back on.
+Players have to make the most of every practice rep because there is no depth to hide behind.

-Programs that consistently compete despite enrollment disadvantages often develop strong cultures and loyal communities.
+Programs that compete year after year despite enrollment disadvantages usually have strong cultures and loyal communities behind them.

 State-by-State Differences